barrielui/TelegramBotHerokuTemplate/README.md

 1. Clone the script.
 Add the feeds you want to follow.
 2. Create new app on Heroku.
 Select deployment method as `Connect to GitHub`.
 3. Select the repo.
-Make sure the repo contains requirements.txt Procfile.
+Make sure the repo contains `requirements.txt` and `Procfile`.
 They will instruct Heroku to install the required packages and the execution command.
-4. Go to Settings tab > Config Vars.
+4. Go to `Settings tab > Config Vars`.
 Put the `tg_bot_token` and the `tg_push_channel` there.
-5. Go to Overview tab > Configure Dynos.
+5. Go to `Overview tab > Configure Dynos`.
 Change the task to run.

 Remarks: It is recommended to stop the Dyno before any git push.